-With its novel pharmacokinetic profile that delivers lower peak plasma concentrations, slower rate of input and smoother and more consistent blood levels compared to immediate release products such as Trileptal, we believe Oxtellar XR has the potential of improving the tolerability of oxcarbazepine by reducing the side effects experienced by patients.
-This could enable more patients to effectively tolerate higher doses of oxcarbazepine, which would permit them to benefit from the resulting efficacy and greater seizure control that have been previously reported in patients at higher doses.
+Oxtellar XR is the only once-daily oxcarbazepine product indicated for the treatment of epilepsy in the U.S. as an adjunctive therapy.
+With its novel pharmacokinetic profile that delivers lower peak plasma concentrations, slower rate of input, higher trough plasma concentrations and smoother and more consistent blood levels concentrations compared to immediate release products, we believe Oxtellar XR has the potential to improve the tolerability of oxcarbazepine by reducing the side effects experienced by patients.
+This could enable more patients to tolerate higher doses of oxcarbazepine, which would permit them to benefit from the resulting improved efficacy and greater seizure control that have been previously reported in patients at higher doses.
 In addition, Oxtellar XR once-per-day dosing is designed to improve patient compliance compared to the current immediate release products that are taken multiple times per day.